 Delete and Refresh Staging Environment

-To refresh your staging environment, simply delete it and create a new one.
-This will then contain the most recent version of your production database and files for testing.
-Or you can restore a backup from your production site to staging.
+To refresh your staging environment, delete it and create a new one.
+This newly created staging environment will contain the most recent version of your production database and files for testing.
+Alternatively, you can restore a backup from your production site to staging.

 Push Staging to Live